New York Weather: 3/14 Saturday Forecast

-CBS2's Lonnie Quinn reports.
+CBS2's John Elliott reports.
 Saturday will be mostly sunny with highs in the mid-50s, turning partly sunny and a little cooler on Sunday.

 New York Weather: 3/14 Saturday Forecast